 The complaint alleges that Rubin approached de la Huerta last fall, and conducted an extensive interview with her in Spain and attempted to get her psychiatric records.
 The suit contends that Rubin told her she had no case and tried to persuade her to drop her allegations, which are under consideration by the Manhattan district attorney’s office.
-The suit also alleges that Rubin called New York prosecutors and urged prosecutors them to indict Weinstein.
+The suit also alleges that Rubin called New York prosecutors and urged prosecutors not to indict Weinstein.

 Weinstein is identified as an “undisclosed principal” in Rubin’s alleged misconduct, though the complaint does not cite any specific link between Rubin and Weinstein.

 The suit alleges that Rubin interfered with potential civil suits that could have netted $60 million — of which $20 million would have gone as contingency fees to Tensor Law.

 Rubin said the lawsuit was part of Filler’s “continuing campaign of defamation against me and my law firm, and is nothing but an attempt to get publicity for him.
 I intend to respond forcefully in the courts in both New York and California at the appropriate time.”

 Filler said the firm would donate any damages from the suit to de la Huerta and the Time’s Up campaign, in a 50/50 split.

 De la Huerta is now represented by attorney Carrie Goldberg, who has also raised concerns that the D.A.’s investigation appears to have stalled.